Planning Your Visit

 - The two historic homes are museums and are open on weekends for a guided tour.

 - The animal caretakers are all volunteer staff who take great pride in the animals at the homestead and at least one is always on hand to answer questions about the animals and even tell some of the stories of how we acquired them.

 - You can stay as long as you like!
 There is a lot to see and do around here!

 Best deal ever!
 There is no admission fee!

 We have a large parking area to the south of the homestead and a very limited area in front of the barn – on the main drive- which we reserve for handicap parking only.

-- Upon request, we do tours for school groups (advanced reservations are a must) and also some private tours.
+- Upon request, we do weekday farm tours for school and other groups (advanced reservations are required).

 Safety issues for you and for our animals:

 - We have wild Canadian geese at the acre pond, so make sure children feed them carefully.
 Geese can bite.

 - Make sure to feed animals only with the food that we sell.
 Feed is sold in front of the red yankee-style barn.